ItIsMeSANS/Purble-Place-Auto-Tile-Matcher/README.md

 2/ Put the PurblePlace.exe.mui into C:\Program Files\Microsoft Games\Purble Place\en-US\
 (I recommend you to create a backup) and replace it

-3/ Run the script and follow it`s instructions and enjoy.
+3/ Run the script follow it`s instructions and enjoy.

 **Note: I may update this**